Pittsburgh Three Rivers Regatta: Cancellations

-On July 30, 2019, board members of the Three Rivers Regatta announced that the Regatta, scheduled for August 2 to 4 2019, would not be held, citing the failure of the event's promoter to obtain necessary permits and insurance, as well as the money it still owed from earlier Regattas to, among others, the state of Pennsylvania for the use of Point State Park, and both the city of Pittsburgh and the Allegheny County Sheriff's Office for providing security.
+On July 30, 2019, board members of the Three Rivers Regatta announced that the Regatta, scheduled for August 2 - 4 ,2019, would not be held, citing the failure of the event's promoter to obtain necessary permits and insurance, as well as the money it still owed from earlier Regattas to, among others, the state of Pennsylvania for the use of Point State Park, and both the city of Pittsburgh and the Allegheny County Sheriff's Office for providing security.
 Bankruptcy hearings for the event's promoter continued into 2020, and the Regatta was also cancelled for 2020 and 2021.